Chymyst/curryhoward/README.md

 ## Case classes

-Sealed traits and case classes are supported:
+Sealed traits and case classes are supported, including `Option` and `Either`:

 ```scala
 def eitherCommut[A, B]: Either[A, B] ⇒ Either[B, A] = implement